Atlasyu/Machine-Learning-Projects/Digit Recognizer - Deep Learning/README.md

 Data:
 [Digit Recognizer](https://www.kaggle.com/c/digit-recognizer/data)

-* Deep leanring is a very advanced field.
-It took me a while to finally start to understand what is it about.
+* Deep leanring is an advanced field.
+* It took me a while to finally start to understand what is it about.
-* In this project, I used the Keras library.
-Keras is simple and easier to understand.
-It's simpler to me compared with Tensorflow or Theano - the backend.
+* I chose Keras for its simplicity.
+Easier to understand compared with Tensorflow and Theano.